schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Stairway

-A inert food scientist prays at a advised foyer.
+A inert food scientist prays at an advised foyer.

 ## Correlation